Super Lawyers

 Dangers of TTTS

 TTTS is a very uncommon condition.
 It can only occur in identical twin pregnancies with a shared placenta.
-Identical twins are relatively uncommon to begin with and not all identical twins end up sharing a placenta.
+Identical twins are relatively uncommon to begin with, and not all identical twins share a placenta.
 Even with identical twins and a shared placenta, TTTS still only occurs when the umbilical cords attach close enough together on the placenta for the blood vessels to connect abnormally.
-This only happens in about 15% of monochorionic pregnancies.
+This occurs in approximately 15% of monochorionic pregnancies.
 When twin-to-twin transfusion syndrome does occur, however, it can be very serious.
 Until recently, in fact, TTTS was almost always fatal for one if not both twins.

 Diagnosis of TTTS